Jose01000111/Docker-Based-Splunk-SOC-Lab-/README.md

 - Windows 11 Pro, Version 22H2, x64-based
 - Docker Desktop for AMD64 with WSL2 backend
 - Host OS interacts with containers for port mapping and file sharing
-- Understanding leftover containers and cleanup helps prevent conflicts
+- Troubleshooting leftover containers prevents conflicts

-Tech Stack / Index:

-- Windows 11 Pro x64
-- Docker Desktop (AMD64)
-- WSL2
-- PowerShell (for managing files and Docker commands)

 ---

 ## 🐳 Pulling and Running the Splunk Container

 I pulled the Splunk image and ran it in a container.
-The GUI opened in my browser, which made me realize how containers can host SOC tools without spinning up full VMs for everything.
-I ran into license acceptance errors and leftover container issues, which taught me how to troubleshoot in a Docker environment.

-- Container runs Splunk Web (port 8000) and Forwarder (port 9997)
-- Mapping container ports to Windows host is key for access
-- License acceptance and container cleanup are part of Docker workflow

-Tech Stack / Index:
+It felt powerful seeing the GUI open in my browser.
+Containers are really lightweight compared to spinning up full VMs for each SOC tool.

-- Splunk Enterprise (Docker image)
+- Splunk Enterprise container image
-- Container ports mapped to host
+- Container ports mapped to host (8000 for Web, 9997 for Forwarder)
-- Docker run parameters for environment variables
+- License acceptance handled through environment variables
+- Learned about stopping/removing leftover containers

 ---

 ## 🌐 Splunk Web Exploration

-Opening Splunk Web for the first time was satisfying.
-Dashboards, menus, and system settings are intuitive.
-I explored Search & Reporting and default dashboards to understand where data will appear once I start ingesting logs.
+Opening Splunk Web was exciting.
+The GUI is intuitive and dashboards are easy to explore.
+I got familiar with the Search & Reporting app and menus.

-- Search & Reporting app is my main workspace
-- Default dashboards give quick insights
+- Browser-based Splunk Web UI
+- Dashboards summarize logs and metrics
-- Settings menu manages users, roles, indexes, and apps
+- Settings menu for users, roles, indexes, and apps
-- Using a browser on Windows host interacts directly with containerized Splunk

-Tech Stack / Index:

-- Splunk Web UI
-- Windows host browser
-- Dashboards & Reporting app
+- Visual exploration of data without needing a server directly

 ---

 ## 📂 Creating a Sample Log

-I created a sample log on my Windows endpoint to simulate logs from a real server or endpoint.
-This helped me practice ingesting data without needing a full VM or forwarder.
+I created a sample log on my Windows endpoint to simulate real logs.
+This helped me practice ingestion and understand how endpoints feed data into Splunk.

-- Documents folder on Windows host contains `sample2.log`
-- Test logs simulate Windows endpoint events
+- Windows endpoint Documents folder
+- Sample log file with multiple test lines
-- Copied log into the container for ingestion
+- Logs copied into Docker container for ingestion

-Tech Stack / Index:

-- Windows endpoint file system
+- Simulated real SOC environment with endpoint data
-- PowerShell for file creation
-- Docker copy command to move logs into container

 ---

 ## 📊 Creating a Splunk Index

-I created a new index called `os_logs` in Splunk Web.
-Keeping extra options disabled allowed me to focus on ingestion and searching rather than complex index settings.
+I created a new index in Splunk Web called `os_logs`.
+I kept extra options disabled so I could focus on learning ingestion and searches.

-- Index holds all Windows sample logs
-- Paths mostly default to container-managed storage
-- Disabled tsidx reduction and integrity checks to simplify lab

-Tech Stack / Index:

-- Splunk Indexes: os_logs
+- Index: os_logs
-- Event-based indexing
+- Event-based data type
-- Splunk GUI for index management
+- Max size: 500 GB, Buckets: auto
+- Simplified paths and settings to focus on learning

 ---

 ## ⬆️ Uploading Logs

-Uploading `sample2.log` made me feel like I was bridging my Windows endpoint with Splunk running in Docker.
-Seeing logs appear in searches confirmed the container-host integration works.
+Uploading the sample log made me feel like I was bridging my Windows endpoint with Splunk running in Docker.
+Seeing the logs appear in searches was really satisfying.

-- File uploaded from Windows host to Splunk container
+- File uploaded from Windows host
-- Source type set to syslog (or auto-detect)
+- Source type: syslog (or auto-detect)
-- Index set to `os_logs`

-Tech Stack / Index:

-- Windows endpoint log file
-- Splunk Web Add Data function
-- syslog source type
-- os_logs index
+- Index: os_logs
+- Simulated real-time log ingestion from endpoints

 ---

 ## 🔍 Searching Logs

-After uploading, I ran searches to verify everything worked.
-All test lines appeared.
-This step helped me practice the most essential Splunk skill: finding the data I need quickly.
+Running searches verified that everything worked.
+All test lines appeared, confirming the container-host integration and ingestion pipeline are solid.

+- Search bar queries: index=os_logs sourcetype=syslog
-- Confirmed logs from Windows endpoint appear
+- Verified Windows endpoint logs appear in Splunk
-- Validated ingestion pipeline from host → container → Splunk
-- Practiced using basic Splunk queries
+- Practiced basic Splunk search skills for SOC scenarios

-Tech Stack / Index:

-- Splunk search bar
+- Built confidence in the ingestion → search workflow
-- index=os_logs
-- sourcetype=syslog

 ---

 ## 🔄 Container Control

-I stopped and restarted the container to simulate real operations.
-Splunk preserved the data, proving containerized setups can be stable for SOC labs.
+I stopped and restarted the container to simulate real-world operations.
+Splunk preserved the data, which is reassuring for SOC lab practice.

-- Stop/start container preserves logs
+- Docker stop/start commands for container lifecycle
-- Access container logs via Docker for troubleshooting
+- Persistent container storage maintains logs
-- Useful for testing resilience without full VM resets
+- Useful for testing container stability without full VMs

-Tech Stack / Index:

-- Docker container lifecycle commands
+- Learned resilience and troubleshooting in Docker environment
-- Persistent Splunk container storage

 ---

 ## ✍️ Observations

-Running Splunk in Docker on Windows 11 Pro gave me hands-on insight into how SOC tools can run on lightweight containers.
-I can ingest logs from Windows endpoints, experiment with dashboards, and practice searches without needing multiple VMs.
-Troubleshooting Docker permissions, leftover containers, and file paths was frustrating but valuable.
+Running Splunk in Docker on Windows 11 Pro gave me hands-on insight into SOC labs without needing multiple VMs.
+I can ingest logs from endpoints, experiment with dashboards, and practice searches.
+Troubleshooting Docker permissions, leftover containers, and file paths was frustrating but super educational.

-I feel more confident that I can run Splunk locally, bridge Windows endpoints or servers, and start building real SOC workflows in a lab environment.

-Tech Stack / Index:

-- Windows host
-- Windows endpoint logs
-- Docker + Splunk container
+- Windows host + Docker container integration
+- Endpoint log ingestion
-- Splunk Web UI
+- Splunk Web exploration and dashboards
-- Search & Reporting app
+- Hands-on SOC lab experience in a lightweight containerized setup